1947 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2005 - Present

-History of The 1947 Dime
+History of the 1947 Dime

-Within weeks of Roosevelt’s death, Louisiana Representative James Hobson Morrison introduced legislation for a Roosevelt dime, and Treasury Secretary Henry Morgenthau Jr. announced the Mercury dime’s replacement.
-Chief Engraver John R. Sinnock designed the coin, though he faced significant criticism from the Commission of Fine Arts before his final design was approved on January 8, 1946.
+Within weeks of Roosevelt’s passing, Louisiana Representative James Hobson Morrison introduced legislation to replace the Mercury dime.
+Treasury Secretary Henry Morgenthau Jr. announced the change publicly shortly after.
+Chief Engraver John R. Sinnock designed the new coin — though he actually delegated much of the design work to his assistant, Gilroy Roberts, who would later become chief engraver himself.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List